 Overall the beach has been stable since 1997.
 However, there was slow accretion through to the end of 2000, and slow erosion since that time, the change coinciding with fast ferry operation ceasing.
-The lower beach, however, has remained at an accreted position.

 There have been no notable changes in sediment characteristics.